 Understanding ageing biology to improve the health of older people

-• build UK capacity in ageing research
+• build UK capacity in healthy ageing research

 • facilitate new collaborations (within the UK and with international partners)